IgorKowalczyk/search-protector/readme.md

 - Clone the repo.
 - Create a branch off of master and give it a meaningful name (e.g. my-awesome-new-feature).
 - Open a [pull request](https://github.com/igorkowalczyk/search-protector/pulls) on [GitHub](https://github.com) and describe the feature or fix.

+# License
+This project is licensed under the Mozilla Public License.
+See the [LICENSE](https://github.com/igorkowalczyk/search-protector/blob/master/license.md) file for details